Legacy Architectural Salvage: Online Store

 8-Light Solid Brass Chandelier: $75

 This 8-light chandelier from the 1950s is a stunner, made of solid brass crafted into ornate twists and curves.
 The gleaming brass bends and curls back on itself; when the chandelier shines, the light bounces off the metal, warmly brightening any space.
+We recommend that the fixture be rewired.

 Measurements: 16″ wide x 23″ tall